ASPNyan/MaterialDesignLibraries/README.md

 ** Except for everything else it doesn't have, which is most things.
 Other than that (which isn't much), it's got it all.

+Before you go looking through all the libraries, they can all be found on NuGet as well, however they are all prefixed with `Nyan.`, so `Nyan.MaterialDesign.Color` for example.

 ---

 ## MaterialDesign.Color